MISTI-GTL-2026-CY/codeskeleton/README.md

-# codeskeleton
+# Skeleton Code for Project

-A code skeleton for DuckieBot functionality.
+Here we provide some starting skeleton code for the project as a template repo which you can clone.